 Call for contributions

-JoSTrans, The Journal of Specialised Translation, is an electronic, peer-reviewed journal bringing non-literary translation issues to the fore.
-Published bi-annually, it includes articles, reviews and streamed interviews by translation scholars and professionals.
+JoSTrans, The Journal of Specialised Translation, is an electronic, open-access peer-reviewed journal bringing non-literary translation issues to the fore.
+Published bi-annually since 2004, it includes articles, reviews, and streamed interviews by translation scholars and professionals.
+The journal is indexed with the main humanities bibliographies, including the ERIH (INT2), MLA, Benjamins Translation Studies bibliography, and St Jerome's Translation Studies Abstracts Online.

-We welcome contributions of full length papers (between 4000-7000 words, including endnotes and references), reviews (500-800 words) and shorter, more practical pieces for the Translator's Corner section of the Journal.
+We welcome contributions of full length papers (between 4k-7k words including endnotes and references), reviews (500-800 words) and shorter, more practical pieces for the Translator's Corner section of the Journal.
 The journal style sheet can be downloaded from http://www.jostrans.org/style.php.

 All contributions will be peer-reviewed.

-Please send contributions to guest editor Debbie Folaron at firstname.lastname@example.org with the Subject line JoSTrans Issue 23 by March 15th 2014.
+Please send contributions to the editor-in-chief Lucile Desblache at email@example.com with the subject line JoSTrans Issue 23 by 1st June 2014.